meorphis/mylyrics/server/aws/README.md

-# AWS
+# AWS project

 ## Overview

-An AWS SAM project to stream users' Spotify activity, analyze the lyrics, and add some info to a Search index and Spotify.
+This is an AWS SAM project to stream users' Spotify activity, analyze the lyrics, and add some info to a Search index and Spotify.

 Uses the following components:
 - An OpenSearch domain (OpenSearchServiceDomain) to maintain an index with key lyric passages, along with metadata: